 Hopefully this breaks down the specs for you and you get a better idea of the differences between Fruity Loops and Reason

-Here is Part 2 of this Article – (Practical Differences , N Real Life Hip Hop & R&B Production)
+Here is Part 2 of Fruity Loops vs Reason – (Practical Differences , N Real Life Hip Hop & R&B Production)

 I not going to even break it down any further right now, I’m tired. lol